Hiikss/OC-Projet-3/readme.md

 # OC Projet 3

-The application is running on `localhost:3001`
+Compile the project with maven and run it.
+The application will be running on `localhost:3001`.

+## Create the database

+A database named `ocp3` needs to be created in postgres.
+Use the file `script.sql` in the resources folder to create the database, the user and the tables.

 ## Access the documentation